Please go to our Size Guide to find the size StyleSEAL Air Mask you need.

-The AQI specifically identifies Sensitive Groups.
+The AQI specifically mentions Sensitive Groups.
 Who are in Sensitive Groups?
 Some people are more sensitive to air pollution than others, and people can be sensitive to different air pollutants.
 For example, ozone might make you cough.
 Particulate matter may not bother you, but it may make your grandmother cough and need to rest.

 One sensitive group is children.
 A child’s body is still growing, and their lungs are still developing.
 Many studies has shown that exposure to air pollution reduces lung development in children.
 Our children need to play outside, get more exercise and less video entertainment.
 When they do we need to make sure they are properly protected.

 Another sensitive group is people with asthma.
 Asthma is a disease that can make it hard to breathe.
 If people who have asthma are careful and do what the doctor tells them to do, they may never have trouble breathing.

 Hay fever, or allergic rhinitis, the fifth most common disease in the United States (U.S.) has symptoms similar to those of a cold such as sneezing, congestion, runny nose, and sinus pressure.
 It is caused by an allergic response to airborne substances, such as pollen.
 The time of year it happens depends on what allergen the person reacts to.

 Finally, aging or ill people have reduced immune systems and are therefore more susceptible to air contaminants.

-No matter which Sensitive Group you may fall in, you should be diligent in your awareness of the air quality and protect yourself accordingly.
+No matter which Sensitive Group you may fall in, you should be aware of the air quality and protect yourself accordingly.

 StyleSEAL Filter Choices

-We have combined the AQI with our recommended filter for each level based on whether you are sensitive or not.
-We have taken breath-ability and your comfort into consideration.
-We want you to be inclined to wear your StyleSEAL mask even when the air is in the Yellow or Orange level.
+We have combined the AQI with our recommended filter based on whether you are sensitive or not.
+We have taken breath-ability and comfort into consideration.
+We recommend you wear your StyleSEAL mask even when the AQI is in the Yellow or Orange level.